stattlab/atomistic-scale-simulations/statmech-thermo/structural-correlations.md

 ### The Density

-The density tells you where the particles are (or have been).
+The density (&rho;) tells you where the particles are (or have been).
 In a translationally invariant system it will be constant except for noise if you average long enough.

 You find it by histogramming, that is subdividing the total volume into a set of subvolumes.
 How to histogram: